 or under standard conditions:

 The change in entropy of the universe is sometimes called the total entropy change ΔStoto.
-However, we are mostly concerned about chemical reactions that are usually defined as occurring within a system, and especially about whether such reactions are spontaneous.
-To determine the spontaneity of reaction using eq3, we need to know the following facts:
+However, we are mostly concerned about chemical reactions that are usually defined as occurring within a system, and especially whether such reactions are spontaneous.
+To determine the spontaneity of a reaction using eq3, we need to know the following facts:

 -